The CIE Conversion tool converts measurement data into another viewing condition.

 Possible tasks can include the presentation of photos in a gallery under incandescent light (corresponds approximately to illuminant A) or displays under exhibition lighting, where the lighting consists of fluorescent light.
 Another task is to change the illumination and observer angle for the textile industry, where D65 and a 10-degree observer are used as standard.

-The Illumination drop-down menu contains the following options:
+The Illumination/Source illumination/Target illumination drop-down menus contain the following options:

-- Selection of a standard illuminant: D50, D65, illuminant A or the Equal Energy Spectrum.
+- A selection of a standard illuminant: D50, D65, illuminant A or the Equal Energy Spectrum.
 Typically, printer profiles are created for D50 viewing conditions.

 - Manual input of Kelvin or XYZ values.

-- Emission (Open File): Selection of spectral emissions readings (as CxF3 or text file) of a specific light source.
+- Emission (Open File): Selection of spectral emission readings (as CxF or text file) of a specific light source.
 The data can be loaded or dragged and dropped onto the selection.
 ColorAnt can also extract data (the white point) from a measurement file and display these values.

 - Emission (Measure): Opens the Measure Tool in Ambient Light Measurement mode.
-The ambient light can be measured directly from within the CIE Conversion tool using supported devices (e.g. X-Rite i1Pro and Konica-Minolta FD-7).
+The ambient light can be measured directly from within the CIE Conversion tool using supported devices (e.g., X-Rite i1Pro, Konica-Minolta FD-7 and Myiro 1).
 For more information, see the Measure Tool help.

 Observer: For spectral measurement data, the Observer can be changed from 2 degrees to 10 degrees.
 For colorimetric measurement data, the Observer cannot be changed.